dan-j/ts-universal/README.md

 There's still work to do and tidy the project up.
 Dependencies may be listed in the incorrect place, there may also be unused dependencies.
 This will be fixed soon.

+TypeScript definitions for react-universal-component, webpack-flush-chunks and webpack-hot-server-middleware don't exist so I have written them within this project.
+The aim is to publish these when I next get chance.

 Only the `dev` and `test` NPM scripts have been tested, the others likely won't work because I've taken them from another one of my starter projects, [ts-react-express-starter]

 There's a custom jest-preprocessor to transpile TSC -> Babel -> JS and correctly generating source maps to get proper coverage (ts-jest doesn't do this correctly because Babel doesn't correctly map when given input source maps from tsc)

 Enjoy.